Liverpool England, UK Travel Guide

 Merseyrail, an extensive electric commuter train system, covers Liverpool and the wider Merseyside region.
 It features two main lines, the Northern Line and the Wirral Line.
 These lines run underground through the city center, connecting areas.
 Merseyrail offers a rapid way to travel between different parts of the city and its suburbs.

-Buses, operated mainly by Arriva and Stagecoach, provide comprehensive coverage across the city and the vicinity.
+Buses, operated mainly by Arriva and Stagecoach, provide comprehensive coverage throughout the city and the vicinity.
 Buses reach many destinations not served by the Merseyrail network, presenting flexibility for your travels.
 Liverpool does not have a tram system.

 Merseyrail: ~06:00 to ~00:00 (15-min daytime, 30-min evening/weekend frequency).
-Buses: Early morning to late evening, some 24-hour routes.
+Buses: From sunrise to after sunset, some 24-hour routes.

 Merseyrail: Many stations offer accessibility, but not all have step-free platform access.
 Check website for details.
 Buses: Generally low-floor and wheelchair-accessible.